modhd/macroecology_DeepLearning-treemodels/README.md

 # macroecology_DeepLearning-treemodels
-For Macroecology class - an easy Deep Learning approach to predict tree specie distribution based on satellite images.
+For Macroecology class - an easy Deep Learning approach to predict tree species distribution based on satellite images.